RBartho/Aesthetics-Toolbox/README.md

-# Aesthetics Toolbox v1.0.2
+# Aesthetics Toolbox v1.0.3

 This project contains Python scripts to run the streamlit application "Aesthetics Toolbox" in your browser.
 The Toolbox includes an interface to compute a number of commonly studied quantitative image properties (QIPs) for aesthetic research and also contains many common methods for image preprocessing.

-#  Scientific paper
+# DODA - Database of Datasets for Aesthetics
+The newest feature of the Aesthetic Toolbox was added in August 2026.
+DODA is an extensive curated database of image datasets used in empirical and computational aesthetics research.
+Each entry summarizes key properties of a dataset so that researchers can quickly search, compare, and select suitable datasets.
+A preprint describing DODA is available here: https://arxiv.org/abs/2608.00089.
+All features of DODA can be used in the cloud version.

+# Precomputed quantitative image properties for DODA
+For most of the datasets listed in DODA, we have already computed all quantitative image properties available in the aesthetic toolbox.
+We will make these data publicly available here shortly.

+# Related scientific paper(s)

 A detailed description of the toolbox and the implemented image properties is available here: https://doi.org/10.3758/s13428-025-02632-3.
 If you use the Aesthetics Toolbox in your work, please consider citing the published paper.
-The scientific paper describing DODA (Database of Datasets for Aesthetics), which is the newest addition to the Aesthetics Toolbox, is available as a preprint here: https://arxiv.org/abs/2608.00089
+The preprint describing DODA is available here: https://arxiv.org/abs/2608.00089

 # Cloud version with limited resources (but no installation)